zoelmg/BulletJournalApplication/README.md

   Dr.Fontenot that it is okay.

   [BUJO PITCH]
+Welcome to your very own, easy to use, digital Bujo Journal!
+With many detailed features to edit week names, create new events and tasks, as well as write in your own notes and quotes, this product will serve as a handy organizational tool for any student.
+Beyond basic weekly planner functionalities, our Bullet Journal also comes with additional features including keyboard shortcuts to access all of your favorite menu bar buttons as well as a detailed view for each task and event that will appear when that task/event is clicked on.
+Not to mention, all of your weekly journal information will remain password protected at all times for added privacy!
+Thank you for using our product, enjoy!

   [[SOLID Principles]]
 - Single Responsibility:
     - Our code follows Single Responsibility because we made sure that each class only represent/hold